 It is common for victors in war to reconstruct their defeated enemies’ systems of government, setting up regimes more amenable to their influence.
 The reconstructions of Germany and Japan after World War II, or of the South after the American Civil War, are excellent examples of this.
 In domestic politics, analogous occurrences are similarly common.
 For instance, when a new president is elected, he or she will often “target” federal bureaucrats appointed by the previous administration, leading to their removal from office.

 According to just war thinkers, however, reconstruction is not always legitimate.
-The general trend of the tradition is to permit coercion insofar as it is required to overcome the and punish the evil committed, but no further.
+The general trend of the tradition is to permit coercion insofar as it is required to overcome the aggressors and punish the evil they have committed, but no further.
 For Locke, this means a victorious belligerent may be justified in destroying the defeated belligerent’s system of government if that government was responsible for war crimes.
 But he or she has no right to install and uphold a new regime merely for his or her own benefit.
 In Locke’s own words, “[T]he Government of a Conqueror, imposed, by force, on the Subdued, against whom he had no right of War, or who joined not in the War against him, where he had right, has no Obligation upon them.”

-Domestic political actors may need to rethink their perspective on reconstruction in Locke’s proscription.
+Domestic political actors may need to rethink their perspective on reconstruction in light of Locke’s proscription.
 It is true that post-election turnover in the executive branch is commonplace in the U.S., between both parties.
 And yet, unless a bureaucrat has committed a moral wrong against the victorious faction, justice may require that he or she be allowed to retain his or her position.
 (Whether the bureaucrat would want to stay in power is another question, irrelevant to this discussion.)

 Conclusion